devroy10/devroy10/README.md

 - 👋 Hi, I’m @devroy10
 - 🌱 I’m currently learning ... software development
+I'm also building a couple of developer tools to improve efficiecy at everyday tasks
-- 💞️ I’m looking to collaborate on ... web projects
+- 💞️ I’m looking to build solid products with interesting teams
-- 📫 How to reach me ... here
+- 📫 How to reach me ... any of my social media handles
 <!---- ⚡ Fun fact: ...--->